schallerdavid/gpcr_ecl_saltbridge/README.md

 ### Usage

-See jupyter notebook in the [examples directory](https://github.com/schallerdavid/gpcr_ecl_saltbridge/examples).
+See jupyter notebook in the [examples directory](https://github.com/schallerdavid/gpcr_ecl_saltbridge/tree/main/examples).

+### Publication

+The manuscript is in submission.

 ### Authors

 David Schaller
 Marcel Bermudez

 ### Copyright